-The COVID-19 crisis has sent shockwaves through the Australian business landscape as staff transition into work-from-home arrangements and customers flock towards online retailers.
-Here’s how you can ensure your customer relationships strengthen and grow in value during this new era of physical distancing.
+The COVID-19 crisis sent shockwaves through the Australian business landscape as staff transitioned into work-from-home arrangements and customers flocked towards online retailers.
+Here’s how you can ensure your customer relationships strengthen and grow in value during this new era of digitisation.

 Conducting customer surveys is always useful, but in challenging times like these, they may not be enough.
 It could pay to be a little more proactive and look for opportunities to engage with your customers, directly.
 Make yourself available via voice, video call and live chat, or, if you have time, by sparking conversation or going live on social media.

 Listen to what they say and embrace both positive and negative, then use it to recalibrate your customer experience.
 While it’s important to focus on core activities that can help keep the business running, it’s also easy to forget that customers are the lifeblood of the business, so make sure they feel included in your decision-making.

 With a number of physical distancing restrictions still in place, many customers are likely experiencing stressful lifestyle changes, such as reduced social activity and working from home.
 These changes mean certain elements of your customer experience that may have been relevant just a few weeks or months ago may no longer be applicable.
 But it also means there may be an opportunity to make their lives a little bit easier and less stressful.

 Review the experiences you are offering.
 How can you make their path to purchase easier and more valuable?
 A good way to assess this is with a customer journey map.
 It can help highlight communication gaps and roadblocks customers face during each interaction with your business.
 This can help you to remove friction points and uncover opportunities to help them and win their trust.